xlwings/xlwings/docs/debugging.rst

 Since xlwings runs in every Python environment, you can use your preferred way of debugging.

-* **RunPython**: When calling Python through ``RunPython``, you can set a ``mock_caller`` to make it easy to switch back and forth between calling things from Excel and Python.
+* **RunPython**: When calling Python through ``RunPython``, you can set a ``mock_caller`` to make it easy to switch back and forth between calling the function from Excel and Python.
 * **UDFs**: For debugging User Defined Functions, xlwings offers a convenient debugging server